wlaszkiewicz/LadyCure/README.md

  ~~A medical professional who can update their profile information, set their availability for appointments, view scheduled consultations,~~ and interact with patients via chat during e-consultations.

 - **Patient/User**:
-  ~~A general user who can register for an account, browse available doctors, book appointments,~~ **attend e-consultations via chat, view past consultations in their medical history, and upload/download medical documents such as prescriptions**.
+  ~~A general user who can register for an account, browse available doctors, book appointments,~~ **attend e-consultations via chat**, ~~view past consultations in their medical history~~, and upload/download medical documents such as prescriptions**.

 ---